astra-sim/astra-sim/README.md

 ```

 - #### Windows
-ASTRA-sim is not natively supporting Windows environment at this moment.
+ASTRA-sim does not natively support Windows environment at this moment.
 We suggest to use Docker or Windows Subsystem for Linux ([WSL](https://learn.microsoft.com/en-us/windows/wsl/install)).

 #### Downloading ASTRA-sim